lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 > * `set number`
 > * `syntax on`

-You now have a basic configuration.
-Next chapter the package manager.
+** Note:** You now have a very basic configuration.
+I recommend visiting [this repo](https://github.com/amix/vimrc) for tweaking your .vimrc, or copy my dotfile (see end of chapter 6).

  \*6.1.1.1 Pathogen\*